 Animals offer more than hours of endlessly entertaining YouTube videos.
 Pets, specifically, have helped people cope with illness, injury, and emotional difficulties long before there was a name for pet therapy.
 From boosting your mood to providing guidance and detecting disease, our furry friends are always looking out for us.

-We invited you to share a photo of you and your pet and how they help you deal with MS. Click through the slideshow to meet some special people and their awesome animals.
+We invited you to share a photo of you and your pet and how they help you deal with MS.

 Nicole and Avi